AMSAT-NA/PacSatFSKBoard/NOTES.md

 The power to the LNA bias was not connected, the LNA bias resistor, R77, needs to be connected to LNA_VCC.

+## 2025-12-2

+The RF switches on Board 6 were not working for some reason.
+They have been removed from Board 6 completely and zero-ohm resistors installed in the proper place.

+The RF switches may have been messed up because the ACTIVE1_N line was being driven at 3.3V, but the RF switches have a max control input of 2.7V.
+I've done a workaround in software for this in case to avoid destroying some other boards.

+Added a bunch of ADC stuff to the software to read the board version, voltages, power flags, and RF power measurements.
+The RF power measurements don't seem to be working.
+The voltages are reading a little high, but those aren't 1% resistors on the divider so that might be the issue.